joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 ##### Setup Log Analytic Performance Counters

-Now that we have Virtual Machines reporting to our Log Analytic instance, it's time to make sure we are collecting as much data as we need to give suitable recommendations, luckily a script has already been included in the Azure Optimization repository called '_Setup-LogAnalyticsWorkspaces.ps1_' to configure the performance counters.
+Now that we have Virtual Machines reporting to our Log Analytic instance, it's time to make sure we are collecting as much data as we need to give suitable recommendations, luckily a script has already been included in the Azure Optimisation repository called '_Setup-LogAnalyticsWorkspaces.ps1_' to configure the performance counters.

 1. Open **PowerShell** _(or Windows Terminal)_
 2. **Change** the **directory** to the **location** of the Setup-LogAnalyticsWorkspaces.ps1, in the root folder of the repository extracted earlier